oceanprotocol-archive/dev-ocean/doc/sla.md

 **Condition-Level**

-This attack could be conducted using the following scenario.
-From the below figure, We can notice that, a malicious actor could submit invalid data in which set the state of `condition 5` to `false`.
+By design, the current implementation in `trilobite` release, as actor authorized to change a condition state only from `false` to `true`.
+But in the future, an attack could be conducted using the following scenario.
+From the below figure, We can notice that, a malicious actor could submit invalid data in which sets the state of `condition 5` to `false`.
 Therefore, this will send a signal to `condition 2` to produce `True`.
-In the meanwhile, the malicious actor, will manibulate `condition 5` value by sending valid data to `condition 5` again in which set it's state to `True`, and triggers `condition 3` to perform different action.
+In the meanwhile, the malicious actor, will manipulate the result of SLA termination state by sending valid data to `condition 5` again in which set it's state to `True`, and triggers `condition 3` to perform different action.